jumpalottahigh/blog.georgi-yanev.com/src/pages/learning/2019-03-15-jamstack-with-gatsby-and-netlify/index.md

 Because Gatsby uses Webpack under the hood, you get Hot Module Replacement (HMR) and previewing changes while developing is nearly instant as soon as you save the file.

-Except for booting up your project on `localhost:8000`, Gatsby also gives you a graphiQL instance at `localhost:8000/___graphql` where you can live query your data and prototype GraphQL queries, as well as just explore the shape of your data.
+Except for booting up your project on `localhost:8000`, Gatsby also gives you a GraphiQL instance at `localhost:8000/___graphql` where you can live query your data and prototype GraphQL queries, as well as just explore the shape of your data.
 Very useful!

 #### 🔄 Rich ecosystem